HiveMQ Edge Protocol Adapters

 Infer a schema from existing traffic

-Option 2: You can upload a JSON schema file to HiveMQ Edge that defines the schema of the incoming data.
+2. Upload a JSON Schema file to HiveMQ Edge that defines the schema of the incoming data.

 HiveMQ Edge makes sure that the incoming MQTT traffic is continuously checked against the defined schema before it writes to the tag and eventually to the device.
-All invalid messages are re-routed to the topic $invalid.
+All invalid messages are re-routed to the $invalid topic.

 HiveMQ Edge Protocol Adapter Configuration